 INSKEEP: And doing something that normally they'd never do.

-Mr. PETER FEDERHOLTS (Day Trader, Avatar Trading): I thought it was going to be a pretty volatile day based on what happened overseas.
+PETER FEDERHOLTS: I thought it was going to be a pretty volatile day based on what happened overseas.

 DAVIDSON: I mean, were you feeling afraid?